Why do you charge for your time?

 Entitlement

-Some bizarrely believe they are ‘entitled’ to assistance, an amusing concept I addressed in an article that received overwhelming community support.
-Stranger still, people who generate no business have the greatest expectations, as if they are ‘owed’ something, and I have nothing else to do.
-I’ve been generously contributing to the hi-fi community for over 15 years.
+Some believe they are ‘entitled’ to assistance, a concept I addressed in an article that received overwhelming community support.
+People who generate no business often have the greatest expectations, as if they are owed something.
+I’ve been contributing to the hi-fi community for over 15 years.
 I don’t owe anybody anything.

 entitlement